wen-jams/bsavi/docs/source/userguide.rst

 Examining this format more closely: we have a list of dictionaries that contain two 1-D NumPy arrays, with their parameter names as the keys.
-InViz will interpret each dict as its own observable and attempt to plot it with the first array on the x axis and the second array on the y axis.
+BSAVI will interpret each dict as its own observable and attempt to plot it with the first array on the x axis and the second array on the y axis.
 The keys will be used to label their respective axes.

 This rather specific format is related to how HoloViews interfaces with tabular datasets. `Their documentation <https://holoviews.org/user_guide/Tabular_Datasets.html>`__ gives a full list of accepted data formats.
-While InViz currently only supports the one detailed above, eventually all the pure Python, Numpy, and Pandas data storage formats will be supported.
+While BSAVI currently only supports the one detailed above, eventually all the pure Python, Numpy, and Pandas data storage formats will be supported.